GotWoods/Setame/Readme.md

 - .NET Configuration Provider
 - Audit logs of changes

+## Getting Started
+1. Open the configuration file and set the ConnecitonStrings.DefaultConnection to be to a postgress database.
+1. Setup the MailSettings (this is used when a user forgets their password)
+1. Open the application and login with "admin@admin.com" and a password of "admin".
+This will open the setup page
+1. On the setup page enter a valid email address and your password
+1. Now login and you are ready to start configurating!

 ## Upcoming Feature Possibilities
 This is a rough roadmap of features we want to have but not a guarantee